MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-fundamentals-publish-channels-teams.md

 The publishing process will check for errors in the latest bot content.

-When publication is successful, you can [make the bot available to users in Microsoft Teams](publication-add-bot-to-microsoft-teams-teams.md) via installation link or show in diferent sections of Microsoft Teams app store.
-You can always do it later by selecting **Make bot available to others** from the Publish page.
+When publication is successful, you can [make the bot available to users in Microsoft Teams](publication-add-bot-to-microsoft-teams-teams.md) with the installation link or from various places in the Microsoft Teams app store.
+You can share your bot later by selecting **Make bot available to others** from the Publish page.

-You can also install the bot fot your own use in Microsoft Teams by selecting **Open the bot**.
+You can also install the bot for your own use in Microsoft Teams by selecting **Open the bot**.

 > [!TIP]
 >To prevent disrupting users who are having an existing conversation with the bot, they will not receive the latest published content until a new conversation has started.
 A new conversation starts after it has been idle for more than 30 minutes.